Talisa Technologies

 Redmi Note 17 Pro Max (China only, so far)

-• 200MP Samsung camera sensor
+• The flagship of the trio, with a 200MP Samsung camera sensor

 • 100W fast charging

-Why the Battery Numbers Matter
+Why the Battery Numbers Still Matter

 This is not unique to Redmi either.
 Rivals like Honor and Realme have already released mid range phones with batteries well past 10,000mAh, so the whole segment seems to be racing toward multi day battery life as the new selling point, rather than raw megapixels or clock speeds alone.